ehren/ceto/README.md

 # ceto

-**ceto** is an experimental dialect of C++ with similarities to Python in syntax, variable declaration style, safe(ish) reference semantics for "class", and generic programming as an exercise in forgetting the type annotations.
-Every special form is a function call.
+**ceto** is an experimental programming language transpiled to C++ but inspired by Python in variable declaration style, \*syntax, safe(ish) reference semantics for `class`, and generic programming as an exercise in forgetting the type annotations.
+Every special control structure is a function call.

 ```python
 include <numeric>